Dragon Ball (manga): English publication

 The English language version of the Dragon Ball manga is licensed for North America by Viz Media.
 Viz originally published the first 194 chapters as Dragon Ball and chapters over 195 as Dragon Ball Z to mimic the names of the anime series, feeling it would reduce the potential for confusion by its readers.
 They initially released both series simultaneously, chapter by chapter in a monthly comic book format starting in 1998, before stopping in 2000 to switch to a graphic novel format similar to the Japanese tankōbon.
 In 2000, while releasing Dragon Ball in the monthly format, Viz began to censor the manga in response to parental complaints about sexual innuendos.
+Viz then released uncensored "13 and Up" editions for subsequent comic book issues and graphic novels, with the first three collected volumes reprinted later.

-Viz changed their publishing format for the series again in 2003; the first 10 collected volumes of both series were re-released under their Shonen Jump imprint.
+Viz changed their publishing format for the series again in 2003; the first 10 collected volumes of both series were re-released under their new Shonen Jump imprint.
 They have slightly smaller dimensions.
 The manga was completed in English with Dragon Ball in 16 volumes between May 6, 2003, and August 3, 2004, and Dragon Ball Z in 26 volumes from May 6, 2003, to June 6, 2006.
 However, when publishing the last few volumes of Z, the company began to censor the series again by changing or removing gun scenes and changing the few sexual references.
 Dragon Ball Z, from Trunks' appearance to chapter 226, was published in Viz's monthly magazine Shonen Jump from its debut issue in January 2003 to April 2005.